networkoptix/nx_open/readme.md

 to `desktop_client.ini`: `developerMode=true`.
 For the details, see the documentation for the IniConfig mechanism of the Nx Kit library located at `artifacts/nx_kit/`.

+During the Generation stage, the build system tries to determine the compatible Server version checking the git tags.
+It searches for the first commit common for the current branch and one of the "protected" branches (corresponding to stable VMS versions), and checks if it has a "release" tag of the form "vms/#.#/#####_...".
+If no such tag is found, the build number is set to 0 and a warning is produced, otherwise the build number is extracted from the tag.
+To bypass this algorithm, pass "-DbuildNumber=<custom_build_number>" to cmake; to get back to it, make a clean build or pass `-DbuildNumber=AUTO`.

 ### Automatic VMS updates

 The VMS product includes a comprehensive auto-update support, but this feature is turned off for